-1. As defined by the values in the Block Protect (BP3, BP2, BP1, BP0) bits of the Status Register.
+1. As defined by the values in the Block Protect (BP3, BP2, BP1, BP0) bits of the Status Register, as shown in Table 2.

 As the above table showing, the summary of the Software Protected Mode (SPM) and Hardware Protected Mode (HPM).